kRaath/plugin-plentymarkets/README.md

 - A complete working plugin

-### v1.0.1 (03-07-2017)

-- Exception handling error fixed

-### v1.0.2 (31-08-2017)

-- Plugin type changed from "general" to "export"
-- Plenty ID field in configuration added

-### v1.1.0 (12-10-2017)

-- Added options to filter out specific referrer ids.

 ## Authors

 * **eKomi** - [github profile](https://github.com/ekomi-ltd)

-See also the list of [contributors](https://github.com/ekomi-ltd/plugin-plentymarkets-integration/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/ekomi-ltd/plugin-plentymarkets-ekomifeedback/graphs/contributors) who participated in this project.

 ## License